This blog may contain affiliate links. Read our disclosure policy for more info.

 As you can probably deduce from the name, Rockefeller Center was built by the legendary Rockefeller family.
 Construction began in 1931 and the first building in the complex opened to the public in 1933, and it was completed in 1939.
 This all happened during the Great Depression, so it was a very significant achievement!

 There’s a ton to do in Rockefeller Center so it’s definitely worth checking out.
 Visiting the Top of the Rock is an awesome experience and you get great views of Central Park and the Empire State Building.
-Tickets cost $44 USD and are also included with the New York CityPASS.
+You can get tickets at $44 USD and are also included with the New York CityPASS.

-If you visit during the winter months, ice skating is a must but during the summer there’s a roller rink instead!
+If you come by during the winter months, ice skating is a must but if you’re visiting NYC in the summer, there’s a roller rink instead!
 Flipper’s Roller Boogie Palace is a legendary roller skating venue that began life in LA during the 1970s, and now they take up residence at Rockefeller Center between April and October.
 The rink is open from 12-10 pm daily (or until 11 pm on Friday/Saturday) and they’ve got live DJs playing funky tunes all afternoon and evening!

 You can also go and explore the landscaped Channel Gardens and do some shopping in the swanky indoor mall.
 There are also plenty of places to eat inside, including Alidoro, which serves really yummy Italian sandwiches.